lbaehren/lofarsoft/src/Anaamika/doc/source/show_fit.rst

     mean_image
         This parameter is a Boolean (default is ``True``) that determines whether to plot the background mean image.

+    pi_image
+        This parameter is a Boolean (default is ``False``) that determines whether to plot the polarized intensity image.

     pyramid_srcs
         This parameter is a Boolean (default is ``False``) that determines whether to plot the pyramidal sources constructed during wavelet decomposition.